 The community has expressed concerns regarding the ICANN document/information access policy and implementation.
 Free access to relevant information is an essential element of a robust IRP, and as such, the CCWG-Accountability recommends reviewing and enhancing the ICANN Documentary Information Disclosure Policy as part of the accountability enhancements in Work Stream 2.

-4. Changes from the “Second Draft Proposal on Work Stream 1 Recommendations”
+4. Changes from the “ThridDraft Proposal on Work Stream 1 Recommendations”

-The CCWG-Accountability has not made any significant changes to the proposed enhancements to the IRP outlined in Draft Two due to general community support received during the Second Public Comment Period.
-However, refinements to the language used in various descriptions have been made.
+Scope of IRP will be restricted to naming functions.

+Scope of IRP will include actions and inactions of PTI via the Board being bound in the Bylaws to ensure that PTI complies with its contractual obligations with ICANN.
+ICANN’s failure to enforce such obligations will be appealable via IRP as a Bylaws violation.

+Exclusion – the IRP will not be applicable to protocols and parameters

+Exclusion – An IRP cannot be lauched that challenges the result(s) of a supporting organization’s policy development process (PDP) may be launched without the support of the supporting organization that developed such PDP or, in the case of joint PDPs, without the support of the supporting organizations that developed such PDP.

+Limitation – An IRP challenge of expert panel decisions is limited to challenge of whether panel decision is consistent with ICANN’s Bylaws

+The legal fees of the Empowered Community associated with a Community IRP will be borne by ICANN.

 5. Stress Tests Related to this Recommendation